-1. In a sauce pan heat some canola oil on medium to low heat, add 4 sliced shallots, a head of garlic minced, 1/2 c of sugar, til light golden brown.
+1. In a sauce pan heat some coconut oil on medium to low heat, add 4 sliced shallots, a head of garlic minced, 1/2 c of sugar, til light golden brown.

 2. Add the tofu from 1 bottle of tofu yee (I prefer to quickly rinse the red sauce off of the pieces of tofu).
 Then add a few spoonfuls of tamarind pulp and ground roasted peanuts to the oil and a handful of white sesame seeds and mix everything together, stirring on low heat until the sauce incorporates smoothly and thickens a bit, about 20min.
 Add some soy sauce to taste.
 Let the sauce cool down and then spoon the sauce into glass jars with a tight lid, don’t fill completely to the top as you will be freezing the sauce.
 This recipe will make more sauce than you’ll need in one sitting, there’ll be enough to last you awhile so freeze what you don’t use right away, it keeps for many, many months.